 Watch The Video on WBZ-TV's Website

-Watch as WBZ TV meteorologist, Danielle Niles '06 visits her inspiration, UMass Lowell professor, Robert Gamache in our weather lab.
+Watch as former WBZ TV meteorologist, Danielle Niles '06 visits her inspiration, UMass Lowell professor, Robert Gamache in our weather lab.

 Danielle, an Alumna of our program, has only the nicest things to say about our wonderful Atmospheric Science program.

 Congratulations, Professor Gamache, for the outreach about your successful research and teaching, our great programs and UMass Lowell!

 Support UMass Lowell's continued strength and leadership in higher education.
 Gifts to the university directly impact thousands of students every day.